benswift/benswift.github.io/_livecoding/2013-10-25-revenant-media-theremin-75.md

 {% asset images/livecoding/ben-revenant-media-1.jpg @pic alt="Ben livecoding at Revenant Media (from behind)" %}
 {% asset images/livecoding/ben-revenant-media-2.jpg @pic alt="Ben livecoding at Revenant Media (close-up of screen)" %}

-Here's a crowd video---although not always the best viewpoint for looking at the code.

-TODO

-Because I wanted to show off the visuals, I actually "re-recorded" (to the best of my ability to remember) this set a couple of days later and took a direct screencapture.
+Because I wanted to show off the visuals (and the above video from the gig didn't really do that) I "re-recorded" (to the best of my ability to remember) this set a couple of days later and took a direct screencapture.
 You don't get the crowd (sadly) but on the upside the video & audio quality is much nicer.

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/78788032?color=be2edd" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>